raguay/EmailIt/README.md

 ![Scriptline](/images/scriptline.png)

+The list under the output list is traversable using the `j` and `k` or the `up arrow` or the `down arrow` keys.
+When you press `Enter`, it will execute the command for that line.
+The list can be filtered by pressing the `/` key and typing a string in the search box on the lower right of the list.
+You can use the `<ctrl>-j` and `<ctrol>-k` keys to move the selection up and down while the filter box is visible.
+Pressing `Enter` key will close the filter box and return the list to normal with the selection still highlighted as when filtering.

 By typing help, you will see all script commands and scripts.
 The current list of builtin commands are:

 |  |  |